qguv/ledpijp/README.md

 71 APA-102 LEDs mounted in a hornbach fixture, driven by an esp-8266

+my implementation of [ledspace](https://revspace.nl/Ledspace) but with a faster-booting controller board

 ## interacting

 - visit the IP of the ESP-8266 in a browser